Team & Board

 Founder, Executive Director

+Lissie Stewart is the Founder & Executive Director of NOLA Artist Incubator.
 Lissie’s background is in art education, where she worked for ten years as a teaching artist in NOLA public schools.
 She is a TeachNOLA Master Teacher and oversaw the Talented Visual Arts Department and Advanced Placement Studio Art program, while working in room 208 at Edna Karr.
+After leaving the classroom to raise her daughter, she obtained her Masters Degree in Educational Leadership and continues to work with students as a State Certified Evaluator of Talented Art and through facilitating the nonprofit’s educational programs.

 Eric Smith, Rev.